At Alpha Reproduction, we believe that certain places forever mark the destinies of artists.

 He is the one who will appear in one of the painter's most famous portraits:

-👉 The Portrait of Dr. Gachet, created with overwhelming intensity, shows a pensive man, almost weary, his head resting on his hand, surrounded by medicinal plants.
+👉 The Portrait of Doctor Gachet, created with a heartbreaking intensity, shows a thoughtful, almost weary man, his head resting on his hand, surrounded by medicinal plants.

 But the relationship does not stop at the portrait.
-Van Gogh also paints the doctor's lush garden, transforming his plants into colorful, almost living swirls.
+Van Gogh also paints the lush garden of the doctor, transforming his plants into colorful, almost living whirlwinds.

-In this relationship between art and care, Van Gogh nevertheless finds a space for sincere expression, a rare humanity, and a trust that fuels his creative drive.
+In this relationship between art and care, Van Gogh nonetheless finds a space for sincere expression, a rare humanity, and a trust that nourishes his creative drive.

 🎨 The 70 masterpieces of Auvers: a frenzy of creation